Haggai: Haggai prophecies

 Haggai prophesied in late 520 BCE Jerusalem, about the people needing to complete building the Temple.
-He has four messages, which begin on August 29 520 BCE and culminate on December 18 520 BCE.
+He has four messages, which begin on August 29 and culminate on December 18.
 The new Temple was bound to exceed the awesomeness of the previous Temple.
 He claimed if the Temple was not built there would be poverty, famine and drought affecting the Jewish nation.